Tao (Jonas) CHEN | NBS | NTU

 Biography:

-He has published his work in Journal of Financial Economics (×2), Management Science (×3), Journal of Financial and Quantitative Analysis, Review of Finance, Strategic Management Journal, Journal of Management Information Systems, Journal of Risk and Insurance, among others.
-His papers have been presented at major finance conferences including AFA, WFA, EFA, SFS Cavalcade, AAA, FIRS, ABFER, Finance Down Under, ECCCS, top business schools, such as MIT Sloan, NYU Stern, UPenn Wharton, Cambridge Judge, LBS, LSE, UF Warrington, UNC Kenan-Flagler, leading institutions, such as NBER, Federal Reserve Board, BIS, Luohan Academy, and covered by Financial Times, VoxEU, the Business Times, the Straits Times, Lianhe Zaobao, Channel News Asia (CNA), and the Network for Business Sustainability.
+He has published his work in Journal of Financial Economics (×2), Management Science (×3), Journal of Financial and Quantitative Analysis (×2), Review of Finance, Strategic Management Journal, Journal of Management Information Systems, Nature Climate Change, among others.
+His papers have been presented at major finance conferences including AFA, WFA, EFA, SFS Cavalcade, AAA, FIRS, ABFER, Finance Down Under, ECCCS, top universities, such as MIT, Harvard, Cornell, NYU, UPenn, Purdue, Cambridge, LBS, LSE, UF, UNC, leading institutions, such as NBER, Federal Reserve Board, BIS, Luohan Academy, and covered by Financial Times, VoxEU, the Business Times, the Straits Times, Lianhe Zaobao, Channel News Asia (CNA), the Network for Business Sustainability, and the Harvard Law School Forum.

 Tao is an Associate Editor of Financial Management and Journal of Business Research.
-He has been elected to join the Board of Directors of Asian Finance Association (AsFA), and invited to serve as an HKIMR Visiting Research Fellow by Hong Kong Monetary Authority (HKMA) and a Societal Impact Fellow by NTU Institute of Science and Technology for Humanity (NISTH).
-He has received numerous awards, including CUHK Young Scholars Award, Nanyang Education Award, NBS Research Excellence Award, NBS Teaching Excellence Award, Outstanding Paper Award in Annual Conference on Asia-Pacific Financial Markets, Best Paper Award in Asian Finance Association Annual Meeting, Best Paper Award in the 2022 IAS Midyear Meeting of the American Accounting Association (AAA), and Pioneer Award in 2020 Peak Initiative of Digital Finance Open Research.
-He was also nominated for the Nanyang Research Award (Young Investigator).
+He has been elected to join the Board of Directors and was appointed as Vice President of the Asian Finance Association (AsianFA), and invited to serve as an HKIMR Visiting Research Fellow by the Hong Kong Monetary Authority (HKMA) and a Societal Impact Fellow by NTU Institute of Science and Technology for Humanity (NISTH).
+He has received numerous academic awards, including CUHK Young Scholars Award, Outstanding Paper Award in Annual Conference on Asia-Pacific Financial Markets, Best Paper Award in Asian Finance Association Annual Meeting, Best Paper Award in the Financial Markets and Corporate Governance Conference, Best Paper Award in the IAS Midyear Meeting of the American Accounting Association (AAA), Nanyang Education Award, NBS Research Excellence Award, NBS Teaching Excellence Award, and the ARIA Robert C. Witt Award.
+He was nominated for the Nanyang Research Award (Young Investigator), and was a top finalist for Nanyang Research Award.
+He has also received multiple industry awards, such as the Pioneer Award in Peak Initiative of Digital Finance Open Research from Alibaba, the Best Paper Award for Capital Markets from Craigs Investment Partners, the Best Paper Award from Industrial Securities, and the Best Paper Award for Investments from the Institute of Finance Professionals New Zealand Inc. (INFINZ).

 He has excellent teaching evaluations with an average of 99 (out of 100) in recent years, substantially above the school average.
 Due to his effective and innovative teaching, he was awarded the 2018 NBS Teaching Excellence Award and 2023 NBS MSc (Finance) Teacher of the Year Award.
 He was also nominated for the NBS Business Teacher of the Year Award and the Nanyang Education Award several times.
-He was awarded the prestigious Nanyang Education Award (School) in 2021.
+He was awarded the prestigious Nanyang Education Award (School) in 2021 and Nanyang Education Award (College) in 2024.
+He was invited to join the Teaching Excellence Academy and its executive committee.

 His educational background includes a Ph.D. in Finance in 2014 from the Chinese University of Hong Kong (CUHK), Master of Philosophy degrees from Hong Kong University of Science and Technology (HKUST), and Bachelor's degrees from Beijing Foreign Studies University (BFSU).
 In his spare time, he likes movies, hiking, tennis, squash, table tennis, and badminton.